Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Revisiting Johnson's rule for problem

-Correspondingly, whatever schedule on set $B$, the makespan will be always given by $C_{2,N_A}+P_{2B}$, that is no idle time will be induced on machine $2$ in set $B$.
-For the time complexity, the same analysis of Property \ref{coro1} holds. \end{proof}
+Therefore, regardless of the sequence chosen for set $B$, the makespan is always given by \( C_{2,n_A} + P_{2B} \), and no idle time is induced on machine $M_2$ while processing set $B$.
+The time-complexity argument follows exactly the same reasoning as in Property~\ref{coro1}. \end{proof}

-\begin{property} If \( P_{2} \leq P_{1} - p_{A1}^{\max} \), let \( k_B \) denote the largest index such that
+\begin{property} If \( P_{2} \leq P_{1} - p^{\max}_{A1} \), let \( k_B \) denote the largest index such that